kondo-lab/Edge-GPL/Graph_Lib_Sources/Readme.txt

             - Note: The algorithm does not run if the either supplied vertices does not exist.
         CMD_GRAPH_PARTITION:
             - Function: Perform graph partition, then save subgraphs to file.
-            - Input: Number of partitions and graph-cut type
+            - Input: Number of partitions and graph-cut type.
             - Output: Status of the requested operation (success/fail).
             - Note: none
         CMD_SUBGRAPH_INFO:
             - Function: Get subgraph information.
             - Input: none
-            - Output: Suitable to-be-handled subgraph and local source/destination nodes therein for navigation
+            - Output: Suitable to-be-handled subgraph and local source/destination nodes therein for navigation.
             - Note: none
         CMD_EVALUATE_PATH:
             - Function: Evaluate shortest path.
-            - Input: Candidate shortest path
+            - Input: Candidate shortest path.
-            - Output: Whether this entered shortest path can be used or not (confirmation or alarm) according to the number of overlapped nodes with other "determined paths"
+            - Output: Whether this entered shortest path can be used or not (confirmation or alarm) according to the number of overlapped nodes with other "determined paths".
             - Note: none
         CMD_REGISTER_PATH:
             - Function: Add shortest path to "determined paths".
-            - Input: To-be-added path for group of "determined paths"
+            - Input: To-be-added path for group of "determined paths".
             - Output: Status of the requested operation (success/fail).
             - Note: none
         CMD_REMOVE_PATH:
             - Function: Remove shortest path from "determined paths".
-            - Input: To-be-removed path for group of "determined paths"
+            - Input: To-be-removed path for group of "determined paths".
             - Output: Status of the requested operation (success/fail).
             - Note: none